 Students who are ineligible or have been granted a Financial Aid Probation term may reestablish eligibility by taking CSM classes which bring the cumulative GPA back to 2.0 or above and successfully complete 67% of credit hours attempted.
 A student may request in writing that financial aid eligibility be reinstated.
-If financial aid ineligibility is due to reaching the maximum time frame of 150%, financial aid eligibility cannot be reinstated without an approved appeal.
-Reinstatement establishes eligibility for federal and state financial aid.
+If financial aid ineligibility is due to reaching the maximum time frame of 150%, financial aid eligibility for federal and state financial aid.
 Institutional aid will be reinstated at the minimum academic scholarship amount.